 About Me

-I’m also a career educator… I’m a full Professor and I’ve worked in universities for over 30 years… teaching is as much a part of who I am as what I do so it’s only natural that as I learn ways of making and creating, I want to pass that knowledge on to others.
+I’m also a career educator… I’m a Professor of Theatre Studies and have worked in universities for over 30 years… teaching is as much a part of who I am as what I do so it’s only natural that as I learn ways of making and creating, I want to pass that knowledge on to others.
+This is why I do tutorials for crochet and papercraft.

 So welcome to Drunk Dog Creative.
 Pull up a chair, grab your favourite making tools, relax and come on a creative advenure with us!